 To add labels to an existing task click on the edit icon ( ) on the right of the task and select labels from the "Add Label" dropdown menu.

 To add labels to a task as you are creating it in the task input bar, just type "@" followed by the label.
-A dropdown menu will appear as soon as you type "@" to make selection quicker.
+A dropdown menu will appear as soon as you type "@" to make the selection quicker.
+You can also add a label with the "@" shortcut while renaming a task.

 To add time estimates to your tasks, you must first enable the "time tracking" strategy.
 Then, while creating a task, either type "~" or "ca. " followed by a time.
 Use "h" for hours and "m" for minutes.